-Here is the only pic we took: it was taken from the bottom of a rough section between the first two wider and round river sections you see on the bottom of the above satellite image.
-It took us a head-shaking half-hour to move the less-than-100-meters between the two!
+Here is the only pic we took: it was taken from the bottom of a rough section between the first two wider and round river sections you see at the bottom of the above satellite image.
+It took us a head-shaking half-hour to move the less-than-100 meters between the two!

-We did eventually get to the end, rueing our decision to stay with the river instead of doing the portage, which would have taken less than an hour and been much less stressful.
-Apparently, the trail is a good one so it would not have been a repeat of the portage above Bridal Veil or the last section of the Bridal Veil trail itself.
+We eventually got to the end, rueing our decision to stay with the river instead of doing the portage, which would have taken less than an hour and been much less stressful.
+Apparently, the trail is good, so it would not have been a repeat of the portage above the Bridal Veil or the last section of the Bridal Veil trail itself.

-It is the last stretch of the portage trail, the section that takes you down quite steeply to the shore and the put-in, that we will not forget.
-However, in hauling the packs I somehow missed the new and somewhat more gentle path down to the water and ended up going down via the legendary Fatman’s Squeeze.
+The last stretch of the portage trail is the section that takes you down quite steeply to the shore, and one we will not forget.
+However, in hauling the packs, I somehow missed the new and gentler path down to the water and went down via the legendary Fatman’s Squeeze.

-I stood there at the end of the Squeeze and looked down the 45º slope to the put-in and inhaled deeply.
+I stood at the end of the Squeeze, looked down the 45º slope to the put-in, and inhaled deeply.
 While coming through the Squeeze with a canoe and then walking it down to the shore was never on my non-existent bucket list, I figured the photo op was too good to pass up.

 The rest of the video is down below!

-In the image above the last bit of the trail goes down a pile of jagged rock rubble diagonally from the Squeeze on the middle right to the water.
-Click on the image to access the white arrow pointing to the exact location of the gap you come through before doing the descent.
+In the image above, the last bit of the trail goes down a pile of jagged rock rubble diagonally from the Squeeze on the middle right to the water.
+Click on the image to access the white arrow pointing to the exact location of the gap you come through before making the descent.